 The most significant factor that impacts the length of your solar payback period is the cost of your home renewable energy system.
 Cost is dependent on a variety of factors.

 For example, if you live in a two-story five-bedroom house with six people, you require much more electricity to power your home than living alone in a tiny home.
 The more electricity it takes to power your lifestyle, the more equipment you require.

 The flip side is that the more electricity you currently pay for — the more significant the potential long-term savings.

-The total cost of a residential solar power system includes the solar panels, installation, and the balance of the system.
+The total cost of a residential solar power system includes the solar panels, installation, and the balance of system.